Malta national under-17 football team

 The Malta national under-17 football team represents Malta in international football competitions such as the FIFA U-17 World Cup, the UEFA European Under-17 Championship, as well as any other under-17 international football tournaments.
 It is governed by the Malta Football Association.
 In October 2009, Malta qualified from its group to the Elite Round that was played in March 2010.
-This success came around following a victory over the Netherlands 2-1 and an 0-0 draw with group host nation Andorra, after having lost the first match against Northern Ireland 2-0.
+This success came following a 2-1 victory over the Netherlands and a 0-0 draw with group host nation Andorra, after having lost the first match against Northern Ireland 2-0.
 Malta qualified as the best third-placed team.